delivery

 Are you a licensed educator seeking to refine your craft and become a leader in your field?

-The UNC Charlotte Master of Education in Curriculum and Instruction – Elementary Education Concentration is designed for experienced, licensed, practicing teachers, educators, and leaders.
+UNC Charlotte’s Master of Education in Curriculum and Instruction with a concentration in Elementary Education is designed for experienced, licensed, practicing teachers, educators, and leaders.
 You’ll have the opportunity to expand your knowledge and skills as a curriculum specialist and instructional leader through an accessible and flexible online education program.
 The program is also a pathway for professional development for those who want to work in administration.
 Our 30-credit-hour Master of Education program leads to the Advanced (M) teaching license.

 Our program contains unique components and and provides flexibility to potential applicants, but this does create an added layer of complexity to keep in mind.
 We urge all prospective students to contact an Enrollment Specialist to get your questions answered immediately.